D61-IA/FisherGCN/README.md

 ## References

-The following works are highlighted here because our codes and datasets are largely based on them.
+The following works are highlighted on which our codes and datasets are based.
 See our [paper](https://arxiv.org/abs/1903.04154) for the complete list of references.

 [1] Z. Yang, W. W. Cohen, R. Salakhutdinov, [Revisiting Semi-Supervised Learning with Graph Embeddings](http://proceedings.mlr.press/v48/yanga16.html), ICML, 2016.